Occam59/abhs/readme.md

 If active you will see the latest statee from the Autoblow device.

-The logs will show what commands are executed.
+The logs will show what is happening.

 ## Step 5 - Enjoy your video

-Start your video from either SMB or xbvr and enjoy.
+Start your video from either SMB or XBVR and enjoy.